SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 **button_on_time** _(Default: 200ms)_
 Specifies how long the binary sensors should remain active as a signal for a touch input.

+**toggle_relais_1_on_touch** _(Default: "true")_
+Specifies whether relay 1 should be permanently linked to touchfield 1.
+If set to true, the relay will be triggered every time touchfield 1 is pressed.
+If set to false, only the touch event will be transmitted, but the relay will not be triggered.

+**toggle_relais_2_on_touch** _(Default: "true")_
+Specifies whether relay 2 should be permanently linked to touchfield 2.
+If set to true, the relay will be triggered every time touchfield 2 is pressed.
+If set to false, only the touch event will be transmitted, but the relay will not be triggered.

+**toggle_relais_3_on_touch** _(Default: "true")_
+Specifies whether relay 3 should be permanently linked to touchfield 3.
+If set to true, the relay will be triggered every time touchfield 3 is pressed.
+If set to false, only the touch event will be transmitted, but the relay will not be triggered.

 **relais_1_pin** _(Default: GPIO18)_
 Set the GPIO pin for the first relay.